Copilot CLI BYOK and Local Model Support¶

 Connect Copilot CLI to your own model provider — Ollama, Azure OpenAI, Anthropic, or any OpenAI-compatible endpoint — for cost control, data residency compliance, and fully air-gapped workflows.

 Released April 7, 2026, Copilot CLI BYOK lets you replace GitHub-hosted model routing with your own provider (GitHub Changelog).
-Configuration is four environment variables.
+Four environment variables configure it.

 Configuration¶